ruichenZz/cs239-attention-span/pilot+evaluation prep/pilot+evaluationPrep.md

 [+1] Write out a step-by-step protocol for conducting each user evaluation.
 Getting on the same page is important for more easily conducting studies and analyzing data across participants.
 Your protocol should include: (1) a script of what you will say to each participant; (2) what behaviors/responses you expect from participants and how that may change the flow of the study, if at all; and (3) how you will transition between phases of the study (e.g., from a task to an interview).

+(1) Script: Thank you for participating.
+Today we are testing a system for content creators that analyzes scripts to improve engagement and user attention.
+Feel free to explore and click everything that looks clickable or interesting.
+Ask us any questions if anything comes up.
+If it breaks, don't worry, your experience will help us improve our system.
+Please have fun, write some script, play with our tools.
+You can stop at anytime.

+(2) Behaviors/response:
+- Participants input a provided or self-written script.
+- System provides immediate feedback and timeline visualization.
+- Participants interact with feedback and timeline.
+- The flow might change if the participant fails to understand how to use a certain function

+(3) how you will transition between phases of the study
+- Researcher asks: "Please review the feedback.
+Does it clearly guide your improvements?
+Does the timeline visualization reflect your script accurately?"
+- After exploration, transition smoothly: "Now I'd like to ask a few quick questions to understand your experience better."
+- Possible questions: How clear and actionable did you find the feedback provided?
+How well did the timeline reflect your script’s content and pacing?
+Any suggestions for improving the visualizations or feedback?

 ### For fun [+0.5]
 [+0.5] Name your system!
 ScriptPulse